davideliason/positive-quotes2/README.md

 ## Why
 This was an exercise for getting hands-on, concrete experience working with mongodb.
 The emphasis was on this, and not the view/UI, as you can probably tell :)

+## To install
+1. Clone the repo
+2. change into the project directory
+3. install needed dependencies with $ npm install
+4. $ node server.js
+5. open browser to localhost:3000